Malanquri/crimes_in_boston/readme.md

 <a name="usedlibraries"></a>
 ### Used Libraries:
 In this project we used the following libraries:
-    - pandas
+- 'pandas'
-    - matplotlib
+- 'matplotlib'
-    - numpy
+- 'numpy'

 <a name="summary"></a>
 ### Summary